 There are at least two main factors influencing the quality of in situ downward measurements under heterogeneous sea ice.
-The first factor is the horizontal distance from the center of the melt pond.
+The first factor is the horizontal distance from the centre of the melt pond.
 Although the relative error of propagating Ed(0-) using both Kd and KLu showed the same pattern, the largest error occurred when using local estimations of Kd made at a horizontal distance between 1 and 10 m from the melt pond (Fig. 11).
-In contrast, in the vicinity of the melt pond, the relative errors associated with the use of KLu was much lower and stabilized just after approximately 10 m from the center of the melt pond.
+In contrast, in the vicinity of the melt pond, the relative error associated with the use of KLu was much lower and stabilized just after approximately 10 m from the centre of the melt pond.
 The second factor driving the relative error of local measurements is the proportion occupied by melt ponds over the area of interest (Fig. 11).
 Indeed, higher proportions of melt pond allow for more light to penetrate in the water column.
 Hence, local measurements made under surrounding ice are more likely to show subsurface light maxima (see Frey 2011).
-Accordingly, when melt ponds accounted for 1% of the total area, averaged errors in Ed(z) using KLu was 1.33% but increased to 18% when the melt pond occupied 25% of the total area (Fig. 11).
+Accordingly, when melt ponds accounted for 1% of the total area, averaged error in Ed(z) using KLu was 1.33% but increased to 18% when the melt pond occupied 25% of the total area (Fig. 11).

 Conclusions

 Our results show that under spatially heterogeneous sea ice at the surface (and for a homogeneous water column), the average irradiance profile, Ed(z), is well reproduced by a single exponential function.
 We also showed that propagating Ed(0-) using KLu is a better choice compared to Kd under heterogeneous sea ice.
 Nowadays, radiance measurements are becoming more routinely performed during field campaigns, so we argue that one should use KLu when available to propagate Ed(0-) through the water column under sea ice.
-The main difficulty remains at finding good estimates of averaged Ed(0-).
-In recent years, this became easier with the development of remotely operated vehicles (Katlein 2015, Arndt 2017, Nicolaus 2013), remote sensing techniques and drone imagery.
-In this study, we used a Monte-Carlo approach to model an idealized surface with a single melt pond (Fig. 1, Fig. 6).
-In Fig. 10, one can see that the effect of a five meters melt pond disappears at approximately 20 m, suggesting that our results are valid for a given surface where multiple melt ponds would be separated by a distance of approximately 40 m.
-However, given that in the Arctic, a complex mosaic composed of ice, snow, leads, melt ponds and open water is characterizing the landscape, further work using 3D radiative transfer models is needed to fully understand underwater light distribution below a spatially heterogeneous surface.
+The main difficulty remains finding good estimates of averaged Ed(0-).
+In recent years, this has become easier with the development of remotely operated vehicles (Katlein 2015, Arndt 2017, Nicolaus 2013), remote sensing techniques and drone imagery.
+In this study, we used a Monte Carlo approach to model an idealized surface with a single melt pond (Fig. 1, Fig. 6).
+Fig. 10 shows that the effect of a 5-m melt pond disappears at approximately 20 m, suggesting that our results are valid for a given surface where multiple melt ponds would be separated by a distance of approximately 40 m.
+However, given that in the Arctic, the landscape is characterized by a complex mosaic composed of ice, snow, leads, melt ponds and open water, further work using 3D radiative transfer models is needed to fully understand underwater light distribution below a spatially heterogeneous surface.

 Acknowledgments